Particular/docs.particular.net/nservicebus/messaging/routing.md

 #### Dynamic mapping

-Dynamic mapping is meant to provide a convenient extension point for both users and NServiceBus add-ons.
+Dynamic mapping is meant to provide a convenient extension for NServiceBus add-ons.
 To add a dynamic mapping rule pass a function that takes an endpoint name and returns a collection of endpoint instance names.

 snippet:Routing-DynamicEndpointMapping